Do Go On - 396 - Rosemary Brown: A Musical Seance

 I don't know.

-It was a bit-
+It was a bit.

-This wasn't Parrot, by the way.
+by the way.

-No, it would never be Parrot.
+No, it would never be parrot.

 Yeah.

-Fuck you, Douglas.
+Fuck you, Douglass.

 What a dog.